-RFID technology is revolutionizing the operational efficiency across the supply chain.
-Retail stores can efficiently manage stocks and customers can access information about a particular product or self checkout from the stores.
+RFID technology is revolutionizing operational efficiency across the supply chain.
+Retail stores can efficiently manage stocks, and customers can access information about a particular product or self-checkout from the stores.

-Many fashion retailers have already adapted RFID technology; it helped them to modernize the store and improved customer satisfaction.
-RFID technology helps faster check outs, reduce number of support staff.
+Many fashion retailers have already adopted the applications of RFID technology; it has helped them modernize their stores and improve customer satisfaction.
+RFID technology helps faster checkouts and reduces the number of support staff.

 Theft control is another advantage of RDIF technology in retail stores.
-RFID readers will detect any items pass through the exit without payment is completed.
+RFID readers will detect any items that pass through the exit without payment being completed.

 2. Access control

-Access control and security is one of common applications of RFID technology.
-Employers can assign different level of access to each work group personnel in office environment, manufacturing plants, hospitals, airports and shops etc.… Using modern RFID technology, highly secure access control system can be implemented and monitored remotely.
+Access control and security is one of the common applications of RFID technology.
+Employers can assign different levels of access to each work group personnel in office environments, manufacturing plants, hospitals, airports, shops, etc.… Using modern RFID technology, a highly secure access control system can be implemented and monitored remotely.